JoshW-dev/insider-alert/README.md

-# Insider Trading Alert Bot
+# Insider Trading Analysis Tool
 This project is a bot designed to track and alert users when multiple high-level insiders (CEOs, CFOs, etc.) buy their own company's stock on the same day.
 This repository contains lightweight code for a Flask application that scrapes data and displays it on a webpage.
-The data is updated daily at 7 am EST.
+The data is updated daily at 5 am EST.

 Inspired by [this video](https://www.youtube.com/watch?v=bhxblVMqsbo) by Calum Shallenberger